 Packed Nutrient Profile

-Dairy foods have an impressive nutrition label, and dairy is considered a healthy source of many essential nutrients.
+Dairy foods boast an impressive nutritional profile, and dairy is considered a healthy source of many essential nutrients.

-• A cup of cow’s milk provides close to 8 grams of protein.
-This exceeds the protein content of most non-dairy milk alternatives.
+A cup of cow’s milk provides close to 8 grams of protein.
+This value exceeds the protein content of most non-dairy milk alternatives.

 A glass of milk has seven of the eight nutrients considered essential for bone maintenance.
 This includes:

-• This means that the bones are stronger and are at less risk of fractures.
+This means that the bones are stronger and are less likely to fracture.

 References